timrooke1991/timrooke1991/README.md

 #### I am a Full Stack Developer 👨‍💻 based by the sea in Bournemouth 🏖

-- 🔭 I’m currently working at [Axis](https://www.getaxis.co/) as a Full Stack Engineer
+- 🔭 I’m currently working at [Legl](https://www.legl.com/) as a Software Engineer

+- 📤 I have background working in both Product Management, Project Management and Engineering roles

+- 👴 Experienced in building products and working at small, agile tech startups and scaleups

-- 🌱 I’m currently learning Design Patterns, XState and Italian 🇮🇹
+- 🌱 I’m currently learning Django, Vue and Italian 🇮🇹

-- ❓ Ask me about anything related to MERN stack and related technologies

 - 🎽 I enjoy running half-marathons and marathons